ESoapW/MIT-missing-semester/Exercise4.md

  Which combinations do not occur?
 Ans: Write a script to generate all the two-letter combinations, then do a `diff` with the previous result.

 2. To do in-place substitution it is quite tempting to do something like `sed s/REGEX/SUBSTITUTION/ input.txt > input.txt`.
 However this is a bad idea, why?
 Is this particular to `sed`?
 Use `man sed` to find out how to accomplish this.

+ Answer:

+ This command will return a blank file. the shell will first truncate the input file to zero bytes before running sed, and then write the output of sed to the input file.
+This means that any data that was originally in the input file will be lost, and replaced with the output of sed.
+It is generally a bad idea to in-place edit files as mistakes can be made when using regular expressions and without backups on the original file, it can be very difficult to recover.
+This is not particular to `sed` but in general to all forms of in-place editing files.
+To accomplish in-plface substitution add the `-i` tag.